wandb/docs/docs/guides/track/public-api-guide.md

 )
 ```

-### Advanced
+### Import individual runs and reports

 The importer supports more granular control over imports as well.

 You can import individual runs and reports with `import_run` and `import_report` respectively.

+### Import runs and reports with custom logic

-You can also collect and import a list of runs based on your own custom logic.
+You can also collect and import a list of runs and reports based on your own custom logic.
 For example:

 ```py
 runs = importer.collect_runs(src_entity)